ThreeMammals/Ocelot/docs/features/tracing.rst

             "UseTracing": true
         },

-Ocelot will now send tracing information to Butterfly when this ReRoute is called.
+Ocelot will now send tracing information to Butterfly when this Route is called.